The Bankrate promise

 - The mortgagee determines if the mortgagor qualifies for the loan.
 Once the loan is taken out, the mortgagor begins repaying the mortgagee.

 If you’re a prospective homebuyer, taking out a mortgage may seem daunting — especially if you aren’t familiar with the various words and terms the mortgage industry uses.
 Two such concepts are “mortgagor” and “mortgagee.”

 What is a mortgagor?

-A mortgagor is simply another word for “borrower.”
+A mortgagor is simply another word for the borrower.
 In the context of a mortgage purchase or refinance loan, that means you.

-“The mortgagor is the person, couple or group of people seeking a loan to purchase a home — also known as the buyer, borrower or homeowner,” explains Rob Heck, head of origination at Morty in New York City.
+“The mortgagor is the person, couple or group of people seeking a loan to purchase a home — also known as the buyer, borrower or homeowner,” says Rob Heck, vice president of mortgage at Morty, a New York City-based online mortgage broker.

 Who is the mortgagee?

-“The mortgagee has rights to the real estate collateral associated with securitizing the loan, providing them with protection against default,” Heck says.
+“The mortgagee has rights to the real estate collateral associated with securitizing the loan, providing them with protection against default,” says Heck.

 In other words, the mortgagee has the right to foreclose on and repossess your home if your mortgage payments go unpaid.

 “These terms can be confusing because most people think of the creditor or the grantor as the institution extending something, so many believe the word ‘mortgagor’ would follow the same logic,” says Jared Maxwell, vice president of Consumer Direct Lending at Middletown, Rhode Island-headquartered Embrace Home Loans.